top of page

 Is a VCUG Painful?

-• Lack of numbing gel during catheterization — In the majority of cases, VCUGs are performed without any lidocaine or numbing gel, despite longstanding consensus in the medical community that a topical agent should be used for all male and female catheterizations (Nursing Times, 2009).
+• Lack of numbing gel during catheterization — In many cases, VCUGs are performed without any lidocaine or numbing gel, despite longstanding consensus in the medical community that a topical agent should be used for all male and female catheterizations (Nursing Times, 2009).

-• Use of improperly sized equipment — In some cases, improperly sized catheters and medical equipment are forcibly used during the VCUG procedure, increasing the risk of pain and life-threatening complications like bladder rupture.
+• Use of improperly sized equipment — Improperly sized catheters and medical equipment are often forcibly used during the VCUG procedure, increasing the risk of pain and life-threatening complications like bladder rupture.

 • Active urinary tract infections — Most pediatric patients undergoing VCUGs have an active UTI or are recovering from one, resulting in a high potential for pain that is often exacerbated by the lack of topical agents.